Decide what to predict

 This article describes attributes to target, exclude, and output in Tealium Predict ML.

-When defining a model, each attribute in your Tealium AudienceStream CDP profile is reviewed to automatically determine the top attributes that have a predictive relationship for the action you want to predict.
+When defining a model, each attribute in your Tealium AudienceStream CDP profile is reviewed.
+This process automatically determines the top attributes that have a predictive relationship for the action you want to predict.

 Target attributes

-The target attribute must be either a boolean/flag or a badge type attribute and be Visit or Visitor-scoped.
+The target attribute must be either a boolean or a badge attribute, and be visit or visitor-scoped.

 Exclusion attributes